moderndatacompany/dataos.info/docs/resources/stacks/scanner/data_profile_scan.md

 </aside>

-## Scanner Workflow for Data Profiling Metadata
+## Scanner Workflow YAML

-The YAML configuration will connect to the Icebase depot and scan the data profile-related information.
+The given YAML will connect to the Icebase depot and scan the data profile-related information.

 ### **YAML Configuration**